 The increasing acceptance of remote working will be one of Covid-19's lasting impacts on how people work and the changing role of HR.
 The widespread adoption of remote work, video conferencing, and telecommuting are unlikely to result in a return to pre-covid working practices in the near or long term.

 Long, wasteful video meetings will likely be replaced with greater clarity, context, and succinct delivery as HR and wider workforce teams adjust to efficiency in remote working.
-As the crisis continues, human resources are fast responding to the lessons acquired.
+As the crisis continues, human resources quickly respond to the lessons acquired.

 Nearly half of Gartner poll respondents (47 percent) indicated they plan to allow staff to work remotely full-time in the future.
-However, for certain businesses, flexible working hours and days will be the new normal.
+However, flexible working hours and days will be the new normal for certain businesses.
 According to the poll, 43% of respondents plan to provide flexible days to their employees, while 42% plan to provide flexible hours.

-Furthermore, the survey result revealed that businesses must examine not just how they will continue to manage a remote workforce, but also how they will manage a more hybrid workforce, which includes people who work remotely, in offices, and part-time.
+Furthermore, the survey result revealed that businesses must examine how they will continue to manage a remote workforce and how they will manage a more hybrid workforce, which includes people who work remotely, in offices, and part-time.

 The influence of cultural challenges on the role of HR